ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 Consider a case where we have two executables which may both be parallel (in that they use MPI), both run at the same time, and communicate with each other by some means other than MPI.
-In the following example, we run two different executables, both of which must finish before the jobs completes.
+In the following example, we run two different executables, `xthi-a` and `xthi-b`, both of which must finish before the jobs completes.

 ```
 #!/bin/bash